 The Company carries a significant amount of intangible assets, but it may never fully realize the full value of these assets.
 The Company recorded significant non-cash goodwill impairment charges in fiscal 2020, as well as in prior fiscal years.
 As part of the acquisition of Veth Propulsion in July 2018, the Company acquired goodwill and intangible assets in the form of customer relationships, technology and knowhow and tradenames.
 In fiscal 2020, due to its assessment of the adverse economic consequences of the COVID-19 outbreak and the negative trends in its markets as explained in Note D, Intangible Assets, the Company recorded significant impairment charges, writing off all the goodwill in its books, as well as writing down some intangibles and other assets.
-In fiscal 2017 and 2016, when the Company's markets were significantly adversely affected by the global oil and gas decline, it recorded significant impairment charges, which may have a material adverse effect to the Company's financial results.
+In fiscal 2017 and 2016, when the Company's markets were significantly adversely affected by the global oil and gas decline, it recorded significant impairment charges related to two of its prior acquisitions.
+Any deterioration in the industries or businesses of the Company may trigger future non-cash impairment charges, which may have a material adverse effect to the Company's financial results.